-With Ventoy, you don’t need to format the USB drive for each new installation, you just need to copy the ISO file to the USB drive and boot it.
+With Ventoy, you don’t need to format the USB drive for each new installation.
+Instead, copy the ISO file to the USB drive and boot it.

 Whenever you want to try a new Linux distribution, you download the ISO image from the distributions website and write this to your USB flash drive using the dd command or with the help of some other tool, such as Balena Etcher.

-But now there is a software tool called Ventoy that changes all that.
+But now, a software tool called Ventoy changes all that.

 In addition, Ventoy provides Legacy and UEFI Secure Boot support, supports ISO files larger than 4GB, and can be updated without reformatting the USB device.